Coronavirus stokes tensions between Erdogan and Istanbul's mayor

 Imamoglu said he has not discussed the pandemic with Erdogan since the first case was reported in Turkey on March 11, though he said “we would like to” share information.

-“Istanbul is clearly now the fundamental center of this disease,” Imamoglu told FOX TV.
+“Istanbul is clearly now the fundamental centre of this disease,” Imamoglu told FOX TV.
 “If just 15% of people go out in Istanbul, that is 2.5 million people - as much as the (entire population of some) cities in Europe which are lamenting their situation.”

+Later on Wednesday, Koca said 60% of cases in Turkey were in Istanbul, with 8,852 cases and 117 deaths.
+Imamoglu repeated his call for a stay-at-home order in Istanbul shortly after.

 Imamoglu, from the main opposition Republican People’s Party (CHP), dealt Erdogan the worst electoral setback of his career when he beat a candidate from the ruling AK Party in a mayoral vote a year ago, and later logged an even bigger victory in a re-run.